 Under 735 ILCS 5/2-622, any Illinois medical malpractice complaint must be accompanied by an affidavit from the filing attorney stating that a licensed healthcare professional has reviewed the case and concluded there is a reasonable basis for bringing it.
 That certificate and a written report from the reviewing professional must be attached to the complaint.
 This threshold requirement exists to filter out frivolous claims before litigation begins, but it does not alter the underlying negligence standard.

 Illinois also recognizes wrongful death claims under 740 ILCS 180/1 when a family member dies as a result of medical negligence.
-Eligible surviving family members — typically a spouse and children — may recover for pecuniary losses including the economic support, companionship, and guidance the deceased would have provided.
+Eligible surviving family members, typically a spouse and children, may recover for pecuniary losses including the economic support, companionship, and guidance the deceased would have provided.
 A separate survival action may be brought on behalf of the decedent’s estate for pain and suffering experienced before death.
+If the delivery took place at a hospital operated by a unit of local government, 745 ILCS 10/8-101(b) of the Tort Immunity Act governs instead, allowing two years from discovery of the injury with a four-year outer limit, and it is worth confirming immediately.

 Who May Be Held Responsible